 I’ve gotten to where I don’t like flying or walking in nature where I fear a number of animals could attack me.
 Every day I find something new to worry about (this week it is farm-raised salmon), and I hate it.
 As I get older, I want to be more adventurous, not the other way around.
 But looking back on my life, my anxiety just keeps coming back in different manifestations: childhood/teenage years it was fear of abandonment, early twenties it was my career and late twenties it’s the mortality of myself and everyone I love (HOW IN GOD’S NAME WILL I EVER PRODUCE SPAWN?!)

 Having utilized both anxiety pills and a therapist in my early twenties, I am not opposed to either that helps an individual get through a particularly challenging period in their life, but I’m also at an age where I want to tackle anxiety solo and without the help of pills.
+Saying this though, I have been doing research into what is weed caviar and I feel like I am getting closer to finding a way of managing my anxiety a lot better than before.
+But it will take time.
+I know it will be worth it though.
 I recognize that I indeed have anxiety, so why can’t I form the will to stop it?

 True there is no on and off switch, but I’m discovering that there are tools to help prevent anxiety attacks or minimize their impact: